 The seventh post in a series on defining success for a missionary.
 Part 1 demonstrated that we, like Paul, can be confident in our ministry, despite all our detractors and critics.
 In Part 2, we saw in 2 Corinthians that Paul repeats the phrase “commend ourselves,” to identify key criteria that he uses to demonstrate that his ministry is credible and successful.
 In the third, fourth and fifth posts, we looked more closely at Paul’s criteria of successful ministry, that of clearly proclaiming the Gospel, seeing lives changed by God’s power through our ministry, and joyfully enduring hardships in ministry.
-In the sixth post, we look at some typical, yet flawed definition of success.
+In the sixth post, we looked at some typical, yet flawed definition of success.

 Last week, I suggested that we as missionaries are pretty adept at coming up with ways of determining whether we have been “good missionaries.”
 I gave my top 10, many of them coming from my own experience.
 Any one want to add to this list?
 No need to stop at ten!